Wehda23/ps5-store/Backend/playstation/serializers/README.md

 ### Nested Serialization

 To handle nested relationships, you can define nested serializers and use them in your main serializer.

+#### Single Nested Object

+When dealing with a single nested object, you do not need to specify `many=True`.
 Here's an example:

 ```python
 from your_application.serializers import UserSerializer, ShippingAddressSerializer